 Risk Activity Focus Area/Measure Summary Description of Assessment/Methodology/Indicators An adverse event or incident is defined as an undesired outcome or occurrence, not expected within the normal course of care or treatment, disease process, condition of the patient, or delivery of services.
 Adverse events The health center monitors the number of events reported per quarter.
 Low volumes of reports may indicate barriers to reporting, such as fear of personal blame for events.
 The goal is to report all events so no minimum nor maximum threshold is set.
 A near miss is defined as an event or situation that could have resulted in an accident, injury, or illness but did not, either by chance or through timely intervention (e.g., a procedure almost performed on the wrong patient due to lapse in verification of patient identification but caught at the last minute by chance).
 Near misses The health center monitors the number of near misses reported per quarter.
 Near misses are viewed as opportunities for learning and for developing preventive strategies and actions.
 No minimum nor maximum threshold is set.
 Unsafe conditions Unsafe conditions are potentially hazardous conditions, circumstances, or events that have the capacity to cause injury, accident, or healthcare error.
 The health center monitors the number of unsafe reported per quarter.
 Reporting unsafe conditions can prevent an event from occurring.
 No minimum nor maximum threshold is set.
 Serious reportable events (SREs) are serious, largely preventable, and harmful clinical events.
 The National Quality Forum has defined a set of SREs by event type.
 SREs may also be known as "never events".
 A sentinel event is a patient safety event (not primarily related to the natural course of the patient's illness or underlying condition) that reaches a patient and results in death, permanent harm, or severe temporary harm.
 Sentinel events may also be known as "serious events".
-Society constable syste/Society events Both serious reportable and sentinel event types are serious and result in severe harm to the patient, warranting thorough investigation.
-The health center monitors the number of serious reportable/sentinel events reported Serious reportable events/Sentinel events per quarter.
-No minimum nor maximum threshold is set.
-Root-cause analysis is a process for identifying the basic or causal factor(s) that underlie the occurrence or possible occurrence of an adverse event or error.
-A root-cause analysis is conducted for all events or errors with a harm severity category of "E" or above, or near misses with the potential for an event or error with a harm severity category of "E" or above, or near misses with the potential for an event or error with a harm severity category of "E" or above, by the potential for an event or error with a harm severity category of "E" or above per the health center's event reporting and investigation policy.
-RCAs completed per gtr The health center monitors the number of RCAs conducted per quarter.
+Serious reportable events/Sentinel events Both serious reportable and sentinel event types are serious and result in severe harm to the patient, warranting thorough investigation.
+The health center monitors the number of serious reportable/sentinel events reported per guarter.
+No minimum nor maximum threshold is set. " Conodo reportable evento contante evento Root-cause analysis is a process for identifying the basic or causal factor(s) that underlie the occurrence or possible occurrence of an adverse event or error.
+A root-cause analysis is conducted for all events or errors with a harm severity category of "E" or above, or near misses with the potential for an event or error with a harm severity category of "E" or above per the health center's event reporting and investigation policy.
+RCAs completed per qtr The health center monitors the number of RCAs conducted per quarter.
 No minimum nor maximum threshold is set.
 The health center's quality improvement program includes a peer review audit process to monitor and manage the quality of care and documentation to comply with health center standards, state and federal regulations, and accreditation standards.
 Peer review audits completed (5/provider/qtr) The health center's goal is to conduct a minimum of 5 peer review audits per provider per calendar quarter.